danvk/aoc2022/README.md

   - A thing I learned about this year was Beam search.
   - Having a setup script was really nice.
   - But overall, pretty easy -- I think easier than 2018 which I did simultaneously.

+Deno debugger notes:

+- You can run with `--v8-flags=--prof` to get a profile, but the lines numbers don't match up.
+- You also need to run with `--inspect-brk` to get them.